sdhanendra/quora-scraper/README.md

-# quora-scrapper
+# quora-scraper
-Scrap Questions and Answers from Quora.
+Scrape Questions and Answers from Quora.